Faheem506pk/big-AGI/docs/draft-big-agi.md

-# Why alpha-AGI?
+# Why Zaplead?
-Placeholder for a document that demonstrates the productivity and unique features of Alpha-AGI.
+Placeholder for a document that demonstrates the productivity and unique features of Zaplead.

 ## Exclusive features
 - [x] Call AGI